IVAN-V1/Api_Rest_with_Compose/README.md

 # Libreries
  > [!Tip]
-> # Api Rest with retrofit,picasso and Coroutines
+> # APP with retrofit,picasso and Coroutines